Product Information

 Proctor Air’s water resistance has been tested and meets the threshold of over 1m of water holdout recommended in the NFRC’s Technical Bulletin TB06.
 During installation, where periods of severe inclement weather, or prolonged exposure, is expected BS5534 and BBA Bulletin 2 advises that temporary protection is considered.
 This is especially important to consider in a retrofit situation where the occupants are likely to remain in residence or there are sensitive internal finishes etc.

 A. Proctor Group is a 4th generation family business with a history of technical innovation, promoting good practice, and developing products that roofing contractors want to use.
-We have applied this wealth of experience to creating the next generation of air permeable LR membrane.
+We have applied this wealth of experience to creating a new air permeable LR membrane.

 All of this is backed by our unique 15-year warranty, offering peace of mind even in the face of an uncertain future climate.